Allkindoflower/file-organizer/README.md

 ```
 file-organizer/
-├── file_organizer.py    # Main application file
+├── file_organizer.exe    # Main application file
 ├── config.json          # Configuration file (user-created)
 ├── README.md
 ```

 ## Safety Notes

+- Windows may flag the program as unsafe, you can safely disregard the notice.
 - The application only moves files, it doesn't delete them
-- Directories in Downloads are skipped and left untouched
+- Directories are skipped and left untouched
-- All operations are performed within the Downloads folder
 - Original file names and extensions are preserved

 ## Troubleshooting